Introduction

 Service Areas

-Distressed asset opportunities exist throughout Greater Boston's diverse neighborhoods and property markets.
-Our distressed lending covers residential foreclosures and short sales in Boston's urban neighborhoods including Dorchester, Mattapan, Roxbury, and Hyde Park; estate sales and probate properties throughout Brookline, Newton, and established suburban communities; commercial distressed assets in Boston's business districts and neighborhood commercial corridors; and multi-family distressed properties in Cambridge, Somerville, and Quincy.
-We understand the foreclosure processes, local market dynamics, and property values across these submarkets, enabling rapid and informed lending decisions.
+Distressed property opportunities exist throughout Greater Boston's diverse neighborhoods and property markets.
+We finance residential foreclosures and short sales in Dorchester, Mattapan, Roxbury, Hyde Park, and East Boston.
+Estate sales and probate properties in Newton, Brookline, Quincy, and established suburban communities.
+Commercial and multifamily distressed assets across the urban core and inner suburbs.
+Auction properties throughout Suffolk, Middlesex, Norfolk, and Essex counties.
+We understand the foreclosure processes, title complexity, and local market values across the full Greater Boston MSA.

 Frequently Asked Questions